-With Multiple Transmit Channel mode enabled, the spurious performance requirements do not apply to any upstream channel from the time the output power on any active upstream channel has varied by more than ± 3 dB since the last global reconfiguration time through the end of the next global reconfiguration time.
+With Multiple Transmit Channel mode enabled, the spurious performance requirements do not apply to any upstream channel from the time the output power on any active upstream channel has varied by more than ± 3 dB since the last global reconfiguration time through the end of the next global reconfiguration time changes, excluding transmit power changes due to UCD-induced change in P{hi} [MULPI].
 "Global reconfiguration time" is defined as the inactive time interval provided between active transmissions, which simultaneously satisfies the requirement in Section 6.2.20.2 for all TDMA channels in the TCS and the requirement in Section 6.2.20.3 for all S-CDMA channels in the TCS.
-With Multiple Transmit Channel mode enabled, the CMTS SHOULD provide global reconfiguration time to a CM before the CM has been commanded to change any upstream channel transmit power by ± 3 dB cumulative since its last global reconfiguration time.
+With Multiple Transmit Channel mode enabled, the CMTS SHOULD provide global reconfiguration time to a CM before (or concurrently as) the CM has been commanded to change any upstream channel transmit power by ± 3 dB cumulative since its last global reconfiguration time, excluding transmit power changes due to UCD-induced change in P{hi} [MULPI].
+35